 How to Toot Your Horn at Work with confidence

 It’s funny, we get fed conflicting messages all the time with regard to the topic.
 On one hand, we are told to “work in silence and let success make the noise”.
 Again, why is there such an emphasis of to silence talk of one’s own accomplishments?
-On the another hand, we are told that “closed mouths don’t get fed”.
+On the other hand, we are told that “closed mouths don’t get fed”.
 I’m not promoting cockiness in the workplace, but I am inviting women to be more confident in their achievements and ok sharing them.
 I have experienced something very similar to the example of the quiet female engineers.
 Women in the predominately female office were always shy to tell stories of success when asked for.
 Again silence.
 Below are a few examples of how to take the eek out of self-promotion.

 Change Your Mind Set.
 If a tree falls in a forest and no one is around to hear it, does it make a sound?
 The same question can go for you and your career.
-You can do beautiful work in your perspective industry.
+You can do beautiful work in your prospective industry.
 You can make strides in your field, but if no one knows about your successes that can leave the door open for others to take credit for your work, it keeps your reputation pigeon-holed, and often leaves money on the table.
 If you can’t clearly, comfortably, and confidently share your career achievements in a professional setting you are also diminishing the worth of your work.
 I once advised the owner of a design firm in Atlanta on the disadvantages of this very concept.
 “You do beautiful work”, I said, “but it means nothing for you and the development of your brand if not one knows about it”.

 Shoot A Brief Email.
 In theory, your boss wants the best for you because you succeeding makes them look good.
 Try sending them an email to shine a light on a recent accomplishment.
 For example, if you hit your sales goal for the month a little early, let them know.
 If you found a more efficient way to do something in your industry, shoot your boss a brief email sharing your discovery.
 Insider Tip: If you work on a team, make sure that you include EVERYONE who impacted the outcome.
 You can break out what each person’s contribution was or you can group the win.
 Whatever you do, do not take sole credit for a group effort.